Smash factor calculator: how efficient is your driver strike?

 - < 1.40Off-centre — face-impact tape will help

 - Centre-face contact.
-This is the single biggest lever.
-Off-centre strikes lose ball speed (and therefore distance) even at the same swing speed.
-Face-impact tape on the range for one session is the cheapest distance gain in golf.
+Biggest lever by a long way.
+Off-centre strikes leak ball speed even when your swing speed is fine.
+A roll of impact tape on the range for one session is probably the cheapest distance you'll ever buy.

 - Attack angle.
-A positive attack angle (hitting up on the ball) reduces spin and adds carry.
-Most amateurs swing slightly down on the driver, leaving 5–15 yards on the table.
+Hitting up on the ball lowers spin and adds carry.
+Most amateurs hit slightly down on it, which can quietly cost 5 to 15 yards.

-- Launch and spin window.
-Too much spin balloons the ball; too little knuckles it.
-The "right" window depends on ball speed — faster swings can carry lower spin, slower swings need more.
+- Launch and spin.
+Too much spin and the ball balloons.
+Too little and it knuckles.
+The right window depends on ball speed: faster swings can carry lower spin, slower swings need more to keep the ball in the air.

 The longest drivers of 2026

-If your numbers suggest your gear isn't keeping up — particularly if you're seeing efficient ball speed but middling distance — it might be worth a fitting on something newer.
-These three are consistently rated longest in independent UK testing:
+If your numbers say your gear isn't keeping up (especially if your ball speed looks efficient but the carry is still middling), a fitting on something newer is worth a look.
+These three are consistently rated longest in independent UK testing.

 High-CT face and balanced spin — near-longest in 2026 testing, still forgiving on off-centre strikes.

-Want to compare more options?
-Browse every driver in our catalog or jump back to more tools and calculators.
+Want to see more?
+Browse every driver in our catalog, check the club gapping calculator to lay your bag out by distance, or head back to more tools and calculators.